Home » Recipe Type » Drinks » Gingerbread Hot Chocolate: Warming, Comforting, Full of Flavour

 Every year I tell myself I’m going to try going vegan for the month of January.
 I adore cheese and find eggs extremely useful, but I eat too much of them.
 Then there’s my favourite milk chocolate – yikes!
 I reckon it would be good for me to have a break and go dairy-free for a while.
 So, this year, I’m going to bite the bullet and take part in #Veganuary, along with thousands of others.

-This gingerbread hot chocolate can be made with full on dairy or your favourite plant-based milk.
-I even have a post showing you how to make your own hemp milk if you’re feeling adventurous.
 What this voluptuous drink makes me realise, is that I’ll still be able to enjoy plenty of delicious treats during my vegan January.
 Just one note of caution; if you make this for a vegan, do make sure the dark chocolate is suitable.
-Sadly, not all dark chocolate is created the same.
+Sadly, not all dark chocolate is guaranteed dairy-free.

 Other Hot Chocolate Recipes You Might Like